ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 - Encoding: The histogram uses position on a common scale (vertical for frequency and horizontal for genre diversity scores), which is highly effective for showing distributions and identifying the shape of data (e.g., normal, skewed, multimodal).
 - Expressiveness: The visualization remains expressive since it directly represents the data characteristics without unnecessary elements.
-- Effectiveness: It provides an intuitive view of frequency distributions but does not explicitly show measures like quartiles, outliers, or central tendency (which a boxplot or violin plot can).
-Filtering via a dropdown enables users to compare distributions across music effect categories, though comparisons might require flipping between views.
+- Effectiveness: The channels used are the most effective since they aim to show quantitative variables like the genre diversity scores and frequency.
 - Limitations: Selecting different bin sizes can impact interpretability.
-It is also harder to make direct comparisons between categories unless displayed side by side.
+It is also harder to make direct comparisons between categories unless they are displayed side by side and do not explicitly show measures like quartiles, outliers, or central tendency (which a boxplot or violin plot can).
+- Interactivity: Filtering via a dropdown enables users to compare distributions across music effect categories, though comparisons might require flipping between views.

 2) Boxplot
 - Encoding: The boxplot also uses position on a common scale, but instead of showing full distributions, it summarizes the data via quartiles, median, whiskers, and outliers.
 - Expressiveness: It adheres to expressiveness principles by accurately depicting range, central tendency, and spread without unnecessary complexity.
-Filtering via a dropdown selector enables users to view different music effect groups.
-- Effectiveness: Great for comparing summary statistics but hides detailed distribution patterns (e.g., modality, density of values).
+- Effectiveness: Using position on a common scale is an effective channel since it aims to represent the quantitative variables.
+It is great for comparing summary statistics but hides detailed distribution patterns.
 Outliers are clearly visible, which helps in identifying unusual values.
 It is also more compact than a histogram, making it suitable for side-by-side comparisons.
 - Limitations: It does not show the actual shape of the distribution.
 It might be harder for non-expert users to interpret compared to a histogram.
+- Interactivity: Filtering via a dropdown selector enables users to view different music effect groups.

 3) Violin Plot
 - Encoding: Like the boxplot, the violin plot uses position on a common scale, but instead of summarizing distribution with quartiles alone, it also shows density estimation on each side of the "violin."
+There is also a color hue encoding used to show the categories of music effects, which is a categorical channel representative of qualitative data.
-- Expressiveness: he visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
+- Expressiveness: The visualization adheres to the expressiveness principle, as all encoded attributes (position, color) directly correspond to the data characteristics without unnecessary information.
 It is also expressive since it displays both distribution shape and statistical summaries.
-The interactive legend allows users to toggle different music effect categories (Improve, Worsen, No Effect, or all three simultaneously), which allows for easier comparisons to be made.
 - Effectiveness: It combines the strengths of boxplots (summary statistics) and histograms (distribution density).
 It is also more compact and interpretable than multiple histograms, making it easier to compare distributions.
 The UI widget (range slider) allows users to focus on specific genre diversity score ranges, thus improving data exploration.
 - Limitation: The density estimation is based on kernel smoothing, which can sometimes misrepresent sparse data.
+- Interactivity: The interactive legend allows users to toggle different music effect categories (Improve, Worsen, No Effect, or all three simultaneously), which allows for easier comparisons to be made.

 **High Fidelity Sketch**